Link to SBE National

 Solutions

-In a recent meeting between representatives of the Florida Association of Broadcasters, and the Federal Communications Commission, a very straightforward plan was forged and agreed upon as a way to report and prosecute pirates and to aid the authorities in dealing with them.
+Representatives of the Florida Association of Broadcasters (FAB), and the Federal Communications Commission (FCC), and other law enforcement agencies have drafted a very straightforward plan as to how to report and prosecute unlicensed operators (pirates).
 We respectfully invite the public and the broadcasters participation:

 1. Identify & Research